benchristel/mdsite/docs-src/index.md

 # `mdsite` Documentation

 `mdsite` is a modern generator for old-school static sites.
-It can turn any tree of markdown files into a website like this one.
+It can turn any tree of markdown files into a website like this one (but you can style it however you want!)

 ## What makes `mdsite` different?

 `mdsite` aims to be:

 - easy to start using
-- easy to stop using
+- easy to stop using, with minimal lock-in
-- customizable
-- fast
 - simple and intuitive
 - great for web books, blogs, and documentation.